-137 ICN.
+ICN.
 (2007).
 Nursing research.
 Position statement.
 Geneva: ICN.

-138 ICN.
+ICN.
 (2001).
 Promoting the value and cost-effectiveness of nursing.
 Position statement.
 Geneva: ICN.

-139 ICN.
+ICN.
 (2004).
 Scope of nursing practice.
 Position statement.
 Geneva: ICN.

-140 ICN.
+ICN.
 (2010).
 Global issues and trends in nursing education.
 Geneva: ICN.

-141 ICN.
+ICN.
 (2007).
 Nurses and primary health care.
 Position statement.
 Geneva: ICN.

-The Organization for Economic Co-operation and Developement (OECD)
+The Organization for Economic Co-operation and Development (OECD)

 The Organization for Economic Co-operation and Development (OECD) focuses the attention of member countries' decision-makers on the main challenges they must meet to improve the performance of their national health systems.
 Meeting these challenges means tackling difficult questions such as: What can be done to ensure that today's spending on health will be sustainable tomorrow?
-What is needed expanded professional roles, creating a new division of responsibilities between the main actors in the system, doctors and nurses.
-Thus, the OECD promotes the development of advanced nursing practice to ensure access to safe, quality health care for populations142.

-The OECD recommends investing in the professional capabilities required to respond to key global health issues. to improve the quality and safety of health care and to ensure that health systems are responsive to real needs?
+What is needed to improve the quality and safety of health care and to ensure that health systems are responsive to real needs?
 How should equitable and timely access to care be supported?
 And lastly, what can be done to optimize the use of resources?

-In answer to these questions, the OECD recommends investing in the professional capabilities required to respond to key global health issues.
-Moreover, the highest-performing countries have readily
+The OECD recommends investing in the professional capabilities required to respond to key global health issues.